personaelabs/heyanoun/README.md

 2. check that the address corresponding to this public key is in a merkle tree (the exact merkle tree depends on the prop group type this message is for)
 ```

 This functions the same (i.e. does the same high-level check) as the [circuits used in heyanon](https://github.com/personaelabs/circuits/blob/master/circuits/dizkus.circom), however in order to improve the user experience (reduce the amount of time it takes to generate a proof), heyanoun is the first production usage of new [research](https://github.com/personaelabs/efficient-zk-ecdsa) out of [Personae Labs](https://personaelabs.org/) that dramatically improves the cost ECDSA signatures.
-The linked repo contains more benchmarks and details about the inner workings of this new scheme for verifiying ECDSA signatures, but as far as our circuit goes, some benchmarks below:
+The linked repo contains more benchmarks and details about the inner workings of this new scheme for verifying ECDSA signatures, but as far as our circuit goes, some benchmarks below:

 ```
 # of Wires: 387520